moabukar/argocd-eks/README.md

 ## ArgoCD on EKS demo

-This workshop covers Application deployment (both runtime and infrastructure services) and Addons management in a multi-cluster scenario, where a single Argo CD (hub) cluster manages the deployment to all other workload clusters (spokes) in the organization
+This demo covers Application deployment (both runtime and infrastructure services) and Addons management in a multi-cluster scenario, where a single Argo CD (hub) cluster manages the deployment to all other workload clusters (spokes) in the organization

 ## Use Cases